 - After the meeting, you provide them with other industry contacts

-- You provide honest feedback to the clients through a PEI Connector Program Officers
+- You provide honest feedback to the clients through our Program Officers

 - Our clients follow-up with Connectors and begin to develop their own personal network

 Join these Connectors who help people achieve